Types & Shadows

-Types & Shadows is the third studio album by Christian metal band Wolves at the Gate.
-The album was produced by Will Putney, and released on November 4, 2016, by Solid State Records.
+Types & Shadows is the third studio album by American metalcore band Wolves at the Gate.
+It was produced by Will Putney and released on November 4, 2016, by Solid State Records.

 Release

 On September 15, 2016, Wolves at the Gate released the single "Flickering Flame", and later on September 30, they released "Asleep".
 They released the final single, "War in the Time of Peace" for their third studio album, Types & Shadows, which was released on November 4, 2016, by Solid State Records.

 Reception

-Types & Shadows received generally positive reviews, with Joshua Olson of Indie Vision Music saying that "Types & Shadows shows Wolves At The Gate reaching the peak of the sonic abilities they’ve shown throughout their career."
+Types & Shadows received generally positive reviews, with Joshua Olson of Indie Vision Music saying that "Types & Shadows shows Wolves At The Gate reaching the peak of the sonic abilities they've shown throughout their career."